UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 The images used to create this deployment are:

-- AD - Windows Server 2016 Datacenter image.
+- Active Directory (AD) and File Share Witness (FSW) - Windows Server 2016 Datacenter image.

 - SQL Server - SQL Server 2016 SP1 or SP2 on Windows Server 2016 image (Enterprise, Standard or Developer).

 - SQL IAAS Extension 1.2.30.

 - Latest DSC Extension (2.76.0 or higher).

+- Latest custom script extension for Windows (1.9.1, or higher).

 > [!WARNING]
 > If you deploy SQL STANDARD, your Availability Group will have limitations as per [Basic Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/basic-availability-groups-always-on-availability-groups?view=sql-server-2017):